boylesoftware/x2node-dbos/README.md

 * `connection` - The database connection object passed in to the `newTransaction()` method.

+* `dbDriver` - The database driver associated with the DBO factory used to create the transaction.

 * `start([passThrough])` - Start the transaction.
 The `newTransaction()` method creates a transaction handler, but it does not start the transaction.
 The application must do it using the `start()` method before it passes the transaction handler object to the DBO to be used.
 The `start()` method returns a `Promise` which, if the transaction has been successfully initiated, is fulfilled with the optional `passThrough` argument, or is rejected with an error if the transaction could not be started.
 After the transaction is started and before it is committed or rolled back it is considered _active_.

 * `commit([passThrough])` - Commit an active transaction.
 The method returns a `Promise`, which fulfills with the optional `passThrough` argument if the transaction is successfully committed, or rejected with an error if the transaction could not be committed.